emmett-framework/emmett/docs/deployment.md

 Included server
 ---------------

-*Changed in version 2.2*
+*Changed in version 2.5*

-Emmett comes with an included server based on [uvicorn](https://www.uvicorn.org/).
+Emmett comes with [Granian](https://github.com/emmett-framework/granian) as its HTTP server.
 In order to run your application in production you can just use the included `serve` command:

     emmett serve --host 0.0.0.0 --port 80